-Like the Bella, this does not look overly appeal in the photographs.
+Like the Bella, this does not look overly appealing in the photographs.
 You must book directly over the phone.
 Mac Raes is the home of the famous Shed.
 A tiki bar where you can experience a taste of old Florida.
 This place also offers boat rentals and a bait and snack shop.
-It’s right next to the main boat ramp – Duncan J. MacRae and next door to Homosassa Riverside Resort.
+Next to the main boat ramp – Duncan J. MacRae and next door to Homosassa Riverside Resort.

 This option won’t fit all, and we have not tried it, so I can’t vouch for it, but the photos look decent.
 You must call to reserve.

 The Last Resort

 Interestingly, this place looks like a combination of river and island rentals.
 I just heard about this one recently.
 It’s another you need to call directly to reserve.